aanderson9313/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+A- express is a light framework that works with node.js. its single threaded and allows for faster app developement.

 - [ ] Describe Middleware?

+A- middleware allows you to define actions that you should flow through. functions that can get request and response objects and when called upon, trigger an action.

 - [ ] Describe a Resource?

+A- an object with a type, associated data, relationships to other resources, and a set of methods that operate on it.

 - [ ] What can the API return to help clients know if a request was successful?

+A-HTTP response status codes and messages.

 - [ ] How can we partition our application into sub-applications?

+A- by using Middleware for the api handles JSON, errors, and core web pages.

 ## Minimum Viable Product